rvernica/SciDB-Py/doc/tutorial.rst

   XC = X - xcolmean

-The example populates the column mean values in the vector `xcolmean` by issuing a SciDB aggregation query along the columns of X.
+The example populates the column mean values in the vector `xcolmean` by issuing a SciDB aggregation query along dimension 1 (the columns).

 Example applications